SalesforceLabs/QuotaEdit/README.md

 UI for viewing and editing quotas for Collaborative Forecasting
 ![Screenshot](QuotaUI.png "Screenshot from Winter '17")

 Edit Quotas is a Salesforce.com managed app for viewing and editing quotas.
-Check out the AppExchange listing [here](https://appexchange.salesforce.com/listingDetail?listingId=a0N3000000B41EqEAJ).
+The AppExchange listing is now private since the features have moved into core.

 Installation instructions
 -------------------------